Understanding 32/40 as a Percentage: A full breakdown

 Understanding Fractions and Percentages

 Before diving into the conversion of 32/40, let's briefly review the concepts of fractions and percentages.
-A fraction represents a part of a whole.
+Still, a fraction represents a part of a whole.
 It consists of a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates how many parts we have, and the denominator indicates how many parts make up the whole.

 Method 1: Converting the Fraction to a Decimal